Getting Started with LightMesh IPAM

 export LIGHTMESH_API_TOKEN="xxx-xxx-xxx-xxx"

-lightmesh subnet sync --file nmap-scan.xml --id 48
+lightmesh scan sync --file nmap-scan.xml --id 48

 and now if we refresh our subnet page, we will see the results: